Kilo-Loco/drafts/amplify-getting-started-flutter/06_add_analytics.md

 }
 ```

-By creaating `AbstractAnalyticsEvent`, we can create custom analytics event objects that all have a common property, `value`, which will contain the `AnalyticsEvent` instance.
+By creating `AbstractAnalyticsEvent`, we can create custom analytics event objects that all have a common property, `value`, which will contain the `AnalyticsEvent` instance.
 With one line of code, we will be able to instantiate an `AbstractAnalyticsEvent` while keeping the implementation details in a single file.

 We can take this one step further.
 Let's create an `AbstractAnalyticsEvent` for when a user takes a picture, but let's also give it the ability to track whether the user used the front or back camera of their device.
 To be able to accomplish this, we first need to add another constructor to `AbstractAnalyticsEvents` accepts an `AnalyticsEvent` as a parameter.